dharple/bin/README.md

 `organize-camera-uploads` - Moves the contents of a Dropbox "Camera Uploads" directory into subdirectories based on year and month.

+`remove-gps-data` - Use `exiftool` to remove GPS data from an image.

 ### mailbox utilities

 `mbox-splitter` - Splits an mbox file into individual files.